Thank you for visiting the UC Berkeley Critical Pacific Islands Studies Library Research Guide

 This library guide was developed in collaboration with Thomas Mangloña II, Betsy Rohney, K.L.
 Parker, and Carly Kajiwara, members of Oceania Asian Pacific American Student Development center, and Sine Hwang Jensen, Asian American and Comparative Ethnic Studies Librarian at the Ethnic Studies Library.

-While there is no formal Pacific Islander Studies program at UC Berkeley, Pacific Islander Studies draws from disciplines such as Ethnic Studies, Anthropology, Sociology, Literature, and more.
 To create a research guide on Critical Pacific Islands Studies also brings into question what "research" really means and how Western research has been an integral part of the violence of colonization.
-Knowing that academia has tended to privilege the written and printed word, this guide also acknowledges oral histories, art, music, and other ways of knowing and sharing knowledge as just as if not more legitimate and important.
+Knowing that academia has tended to privilege the written and printed word, this guide also acknowledges and uplifts oral histories and traditions, art, music, and other ways of knowing and sharing knowledge as just as, if not more, legitimate and important as peer-reviewed scholarly work.
 One may notice that traditional academic disciplines such as Anthropology and History are not as prevalent in this guide.
-Rather than highlight uncritically resources in these fields which have tended to exploit Pacific Islands communities, this guide prioritizes work by and for Pacific Islands people and communities, especially in fields such as Ethnic Studies.
+Rather than uncritically highlight resources in these fields which have tended to exploit Pacific Islands communities, this guide prioritizes work by and for Pacific Islands people and communities, especially in fields such as Ethnic Studies.
 Please check back often as this library guide will be continually updated.

 If you would like to provide any feedback or suggestions to this guide, please fill out this short google form.

 Image Text: "Our story remains unwritten.
 It rests within the culture, which is inseparable from the land.
 To know this to know our history.
 To write this is to write the land and the people who are born from her." - Haunani Kay Trask, "From a Native Daughter"